OguzcanIzanli/Sport-Center-React/README.md

 # Sport Center

 In this project, a responsive web page has been created with React for 576px and 768px screen sizes.
-The navbar allows you to navigate between sections, each with its own unique features.
+The navbar allows you to navigate between sections, each with its unique features.

 ## Live Site
 You can reach live website link at [Sport Center](https://powerfullsportcenterreact.netlify.app/)